fubbleskag/arrakis-atlas/README.md

 ## Future Features / To-Do List
 - [ ] Allow users to mark maps as favorites and view them in a dedicated section.
-- [ ] Note which editor last updated a map.
 - [ ] Implement a detailed change log for maps with editor attribution.
 - [ ] Optimize uploaded background images for grid usage (compression, resizing - look into the Resize Images addon/extension).
 - [ ] Add new markers for "Control Points".